sarecht/sarecht.github.io/_posts/2016-12-05-seventh-post.markdown

 script in GarageBand and hoped that Cloud9 would accept our files as MP3s instead of .ogg files.
 That was our first challenge.
 Another challenge we faced that night was that our pictures weren't showing up in our presentation.
-We tried to remove the block text marker of "``` from our markdown file but it wasn't enough.
-We ended up emailing Elliott about it because we were frustrated and we found out that the combination of the "```" marker and our picture text being indented resulted in the pictures not showing up.
+We tried to remove the block text marker from our markdown file but it wasn't enough.
+We ended up emailing Elliott about it because we were frustrated and we found out that the combination of the block text marker and our picture text being indented resulted in the pictures not showing up.
 On the last work day in class we spent a long, long time trying to understand how and where to put our audio files in our code.
 We kept putting them in out index.html